Document Management RFP Checklist

 - Provide any brochures or other collateral information that will help with this decision.
 Provide your standard software licensing agreement and Service Level Agreement.

-Sample RFP Checklist
+Sample RFP checklist

 The following is a features check list that represents the generic minimum requirements of an electronic document management system.
-This checklist can be provided in an easy to use excel format with additional columns that ask suppliers to indicate if each of these features is a "standard" or "optional" feature and to provide any comments or clarifications.
+This checklist can be provided in an easy to use excel format with additional columns that ask Submitters to indicate if each of these features is a "standard" or "optional" feature and to provide any comments or clarifications.